 Revegetation Approach & Species Selection

-An important eucalypt species planted is the Strzelecki Gum (Eucalyptus strzeleckii), a critically endangered tree species only found in the Strzelecki Ranges.
-Greenfleet’s revegetation team also planted fast-growing Manna Gum (Eucalyptus viminalis) and Blue Gum (Eucalyptus globulus), which are also habitat for koalas, as well as birdlife and other native animals.
+An important eucalypt species planted is the Strzelecki gum (Eucalyptus strzeleckii), a critically endangered tree species only found in the Strzelecki Ranges.
+Greenfleet’s revegetation team also planted fast-growing manna gum (Eucalyptus viminalis) and blue gum (Eucalyptus globulus), both of which are also habitat for koalas, as well as birdlife and other native animals.

-This project was reforested using only native seedlings, grown locally and all hand planted by our contracting teams.
-Greenfleet’s revegetation work also allows us to host some of our dedicated corporate supporters including GPT Group, Monash University and Bared Footwear to plant trees with us.
+Locally native seedlings were all hand planted by our contracting teams.
+Greenfleet’s revegetation work also allows us to host some of our dedicated corporate supporters including GPT Group, Monash University, Lyka Petfood, and Bared Footwear to plant trees with us.
 Providing this opportunity gave our supporters first-hand experience of the work we do and highlighted the need for environmental restoration in this region.
-Supporters planted thousands of trees over four days to help revegetate hills cleared for farming.

 Wildlife Habitat Restoration